 Midawarr | Harvest: The Art of Mulkun Wirrpanda and John Wolseley

 This exhibition featured stunning artworks, exploring the plants of north-east Arnhem Land, by Yolŋu elder Mulkuṉ Wirrpanda and landscape painter John Wolseley.
 It was on show at the National Museum of Australia from 17 November 2017 to 19 February 2018.

-This National Museum of Australia's Midawarr exhibition also featured more than 80 works and immersive multimedia experiences created by the Yolŋu community to give visitors insights into the special relationship between these two artists, and ancient Yolŋu knowledge of sustainable living.
+The National Museum of Australia's Midawarr exhibition also featured more than 80 works and immersive multimedia experiences created by the Yolŋu community to give visitors insights into the special relationship between these two artists, and ancient Yolŋu knowledge of sustainable living.

 Midawarr means ‘harvest’ in the Yolŋu matha (language).
 It is the season when rich plant life on Yolŋu country is ready to be collected and prepared.

 MULKUN WIRRPANDA: My relative Birrkitji number 1 taught me.
 He was a law man and a keeper of knowledge, and he taught me a painting called, yalata (the home of the brolgas).